 Musculoskeletal problems often arise from a number of factors rather than from a particular specific injury.
 Factors include the particular instrument a musician plays, the musician's gender, and individual physical characteristics such as the musician's hand and body size.
 Most musculoskeletal problems are medically not serious, but they can have unfavorable effects on performance.

-At the COA, we teach students proper technique and handling of their instruments to avoid physical complications in the future.
+At the CSA, we teach students proper technique and handling of their instruments to avoid physical complications in the future.
 We encourage our students to stretch prior to playing their instrument, and we advise students on when to take breaks during practicing.

 This diagram illustrates proper sitting posture (left) and improper sitting posture (right).